Kaitiaki Tēpu Kai

 Source: Restaurant Assn of NZ, 2018.

-They may also receive tips from customers, but it is up to the cafe/restaurant manager whether the tips are kept by individuals or divided equally among staff.
+They may also receive tips from customers, but the cafe/restaurant manager decides if the tips are kept by individuals or divided equally among staff.

 Source: Restaurant Association of New Zealand, '2018 Remuneration Survey', 2018.